Risingson/eveeyedocs/docs/data/label.md

 Shows storms colored after their type and strength within that system.

 !!! warning
-    This data is manually maintained so might not be accurate all of the time.
+    Storm data is maintained manually so it might not be accurate all of the time.

 ## Own Data
 **Custom map data**<br>